*AD – gifted for review

 - You need to really blend the porridge and shakes well to avoid lumps.
 I used a whisk, spoon and fork, and still found lumps.
 A hand blender would do the job better.

 - The meals are not pretty.
 They all look the same.

 - I missed fresh fruit and veg and homemade food.
 Desperately

 - Eating out and eating with family would not happen for me on this diet.
 Yes the porridge would be fine because I could eat it alongside N. But eating one of these meals alongside the family in the evening, just would not happen.
 The OH would comment about the look and fact it was out of a pack, and I wouldn’t want to cook for them while eating New You meals.
 If you’re doing this plan longer term, you need a really supportive family, and not to plan food outings for the time you’re doing it.

 - Because of the low calorie nature, you’re probably not going to want to exercise.
 I missed my dance class on the first day I started, because I wanted to get an early night, and thought I’d be too weak to do energetic exercise.
 I did go out for my normal walks round town at lunchtimes which were fine.
 You can eat an extra meal to help provide the energy, but because you lose weight from the low calories, you don’t need to exercise with the plan like other diets suggest.

-When you look at the price (a 7 day bundle is currently on offer at around £42, there’s a 21 day bundle for £99, with prices coming down the longer you buy), it seems like a big outlay, but if you break it down you’re paying less than a fiver for a day’s food.
+When you look at the price it seems like a big outlay, but if you break it down you’re paying less than a fiver for a day’s food.
 It does start feeling pricier if you’re buying that alongside the family meals.
 They always have bundle deals on -the bigger bundle the more the discount, and other discount codes for single items.
 And you get points on buying, which you convert back to discounts of future spend.

 If you’re someone who stashes away extra food, and buys a lot of treats, or when out and about, then if you’re cutting out that spending, you’d have the money to spend on New You.